 On 12 May 2014, BAFTA held a Tribute evening to celebrate Roger Graef’s 50th year as a filmmaker.
 During the event Graef looked back over his career in conversation with BBC One controller Charlotte Moore and delivered a 12 point manifesto that “will help filmmakers and commissioners build on the current success of documentaries.”

 Matters of justice have always been close to Roger’s heart - he first chose theatre as the medium through which to harness his passion for conveying important human stories.
-This then led to the start of an illustrious career in TV, beginning in 1964 with One Of Them Is Brett, a film commissioned by The Society for the Aid of Thalidomide Children to show head teachers of infants’ schools that children who lack limbs can still have perfectly good brains.
+This then led to the start of an illustrious career in TV, beginning in 1964 with a film commissioned by The Society for the Aid of Thalidomide Children to show head teachers of infants’ schools that children who lack limbs can still have perfectly good brains.

 Well-made documentaries are islands of evidence and tools for change in a sea of noise.